 Third, we need to restock our laboratory with enough scientific equipment for our much-increased numbers of secondary learners.
 This will cost (£500 / $700).

 All ‘regular gifts’ (monthly, quarterly or annual donations) fund free places for children living with acute disadvantage.
 They are either orphans or their family income is less than £25 ($30/€28) per month.

 Because of the high level of local need, we would like to provide at least 100 free places for those children and orphans in our community who are living with the greatest poverty and the most vulnerability.

-At the moment, 31 regular supporters donate, between them, the funds to provide 56 free places.
-Every time we recruit a new regular giver, we offer yet another child in the community a free place which transforms their life chances.
+At the moment, 32 regular supporters donate, between them, the funds to provide 53 free places.
+Every time we recruit a new regular giver, we can offer yet another child in the community a free place which will transform their life chances.